The phenomenal story of how Christo wrapped the Arc de Triomphe in 270,000 square feet of fabric

 Leading up to its 16-day run, which begins on Saturday, wrapping the Arc de Triomphe has involved years of engineering, bureaucratic wrangling, sewing, and rope climbing.
 Despite what might seem a simple draping of fabric, wrapping the building requires hundreds of tons of steel bracing and ropes, detailed wind modeling, and no shortage of specially designed protective structures to hold the fabric down while protecting the Arc beneath.
 Installation work has been in progress since mid-July.

 “It’s not just a national monument, it’s the national monument.
-So there’s a lot of sensitivities and a lot of care that has to be taken around it,” Yavacheff says.
+So there’s a lot of sensitivities and a lot of care that has to be taken around it,” Yavachev says.

 To pull off such a feat, Christo’s team has engaged a wide range of consultants and partners, including civil and structural engineers, industrial fabric makers, and industrial climbers on a project that required governmental approvals going all the way up to President Emmanuel Macron.